top of page

 At these performance sites (October 19 & 20, 2024 at Powers Island and April 26 & 27, 2025 at Zonalite Park) the work will follow the braiding paths of the water over the duration of approximately an hour.
 With the braid as central to the creative action of the performance, the work follows the naturally occurring form that is composed and performed by water as it flows.
 The composition is inscribed in the land through ongoing passage, which varies based on fluctuations in flow rate.
 The river, therefore, acts as a natural timekeeper and a collaborator in the performance(s).
 Ambient sound and field recordings integrated into a larger sound composition further nature’s collaboration in the work.

-Braiding Time, Memory and Waters animates a rhythm, individually and collectively, of coming back to the water, of reconnecting to nature, particularly the river, as natural timekeepers.
+Braiding Time, Memory and Water animates a rhythm, individually and collectively, of coming back to the water, of reconnecting to nature, particularly the river, as natural timekeepers.
+The work takes place in three movements.
+The length of each movement is calibrated by the flow rate of the river immediately before the movement begins.
+Flow rate is measured using a clepsydra (water clock), which provides a one-minute standard against which to compare the river's flow from time to time.
+A movement is shorter when the river is moving more rapidly than usual, and longer when the river is moving more slowly.
+By these means, the river participates as a collaborator as the performers embody the river's temporality.
 Simultaneously, the work offers opportunities and experiences to question, discuss, debate, and take action in response to long-term changes in the dynamics of rivers.
 A deeper understanding of the natural cycles in nature will encourage us to seek and find solutions to safeguard and nurture our environment.

 Designed within the structure of a community-based residency, Braiding Time, Memory and Water aims to build community across seemingly disparate groups, specifically employing art to create a sense of shared stakes in critical issues related to the earth, its waters, and its people/us.
 Specific to the Chattahoochee River, the critical issues include stormwater and wastewater pollution, increased water consumption and landscape changes that interrupt natural flow patterns.
 Through the cross-fertilization of diverse artists, activists, experts, students and the public, the community-based residency serves as a creative catalyst and meeting place for artists with curiosity and interest in cultivating contemporary art-making for intentional community experience and inclusion.
 At the heart of Braiding Time, Memory and Water is advocacy for access to nature for all and support of creators of art that advocate on behalf of nature.